One of the Most Spectacular Hidden Gems in Spain—The Perfect Weekend Trip From Madrid

 Sunset & wine at the gorgeous Pago de Cirsus.

-Since the summer months are wonderful for exploring northern Spain, we decided we’d continue north afterward, adding on Vitoria-Gasteiz and the little coastal town of Zumaia, before returning south through Burgos.
+So we decided to drive to the winery, and then continue north to Vitoria-Gasteiz and the little coastal town of Zumaia, before returning south to Madrid by way of Burgos.

-So, as I typically do when planning trips, I was pouring over Google Maps looking for an interesting town to spend the night between Madrid and Navarra as our first stop.
+So, as I typically do when planning trips, I was pouring over Google Maps looking for an interesting town to spend the night.

 Today, visitors can tour what’s left of the beautiful old monastery and even stay in the newer part of the monastery that was refurbished and converted into a boutique hotel, Hotel Monumento & Spa Monasterio de Piedra.

-But the most spectacular part of this monastery-turned-hotel is what’s around it.
+But the most spectacular part of this monastery-turned-hotel is what’s around it—a breathtaking natural park that will surprise and delight you.

 Hotel Monumento & Spa Monasterio de Piedra